111 Navy Chair

 John Von Paris

 John Von Paris is the fourth generation working for Von Paris Moving & Storage located in the Baltimore, Maryland area.
 Although John is now the President of the company, he has worked in all aspects related to the moving and storage business.
 With over a century of local and long distance moving and storage experience in the Baltimore/Washington, DC area, Von Paris has established an impeccable reputation for honesty, integrity and outstanding quality service.
 In spite of this sterling reputation, their website has been under continuous assault by a ddos attack in an effort to make the site unreachable.
 Their support people have addressed this as well as a slanderous campaign based on bogus bad reviews that tend to show up on Google's page 1 when the company's name is searched.
-A service that claimed to be able to remove search results was consulted - these are search professional that can remove harmful search results by pushing them down using seo skills.
+A service that claimed to be able to remove search results was consulted - these are search professionals that can remove harmful search results by pushing them down using seo skills.
 Fortunately their services were not necessary in this instance because the reviews were removed through legal means.
 If you live in the Baltimore area, go visit the Von Paris state-of-the-art 100,000 square foot storage facility with climate-control capability and the latest warehousing technology AND while you are there, take a look at the 111 Navy Chairs, which will be in the office area.

 Anna Corpron & Sean Auyeung